How to Start a Coffee Trailer Successfully

 While planning your coffee trailer business, you will want to understand the specific regulations impacting your industry.
 This includes the regulations for the type of trailer you need, the plumbing and electrical requirements, and the type of food you can serve.

-Each of these elements is important to research before you set out to buy your coffee trailer.
-This is because not every coffee trailer may be compatible to satisfy the requirements of your local buildings department and health department.
+Each of these elements is important to research before you buy your coffee trailer.
+Not every coffee trailer may be compatible with the requirements of your local buildings and health departments.

 Note: A coffee trailer that may pass inspection in one jurisdiction may not satisfy the requirements in another jurisdiction.
 So you need to get up to speed on the regs of the area (county and city) that you will be working in.